cgeo/WhereYouGo/PRIVACY.md

 Privacy Policy
 ==============

-Privacy-relevant Android permissions requested by this app
+WhereYouGo needs the following permissions to do its job and will only use them for that purpose:

+* Location
+    * Of course WhereYouGo needs access to the GPS on your device to locate your position and calculate distance and direction to the zones of your Wherigo cartridge.

+* Photos/Media/Files
+    * WhereYouGo will use your phone storage for reading cartridge files and offline maps and saving the game progress.

-* CAMERA
+* Camera
-    * Used for permissions that are associated with accessing camera or capturing images/video from the device.
-    * This permission allows this application to scan QR codes.
+    * This permission allows WhereYouGo to scan QR codes.